Selected departures up to October 2019 & May to October 2020

 Today we transfer to the airport for our flight home.

 River Cruise: Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes full board from dinner on your day of arrival until breakfast on your final day; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
-Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel tour manager.
+Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel Cruise Director and Concierge.

 Extension: The price of this extension is per person based on two people sharing in a twin room.
 Single rooms are subject to availability at the relevant supplement.
 The price includes three nights accommodation in Budapest with breakfast, all tours as mentioned, two lunches, transfer to the airport and the services of a Riviera tour manager.